redfoxofwealden/tremaine-inn-booking-system/README.md

 ### Resources

-The wireframes and entity relationship diagrams was created using [draw.io](https://www.drawio.com/) app.
+[Draw.io](https://www.drawio.com/) was used to create the wireframes and entity relationship diagrams.

 The format and sections included in the README and TESTING documents was inspired from these videos:-

 - [Portfolio Project 4: The guide to MVP](https://www.youtube.com/watch?v=vIv1c6RLBac)
 - [README.md - Manual Testing Write Up Overview](https://www.youtube.com/watch?v=Q66HZgkDSOo)

-The guide to develop the project was inspired from [Django Blog Webinar](https://www.youtube.com/watch?v=YH--VobIA8c) and from the module: "Learning to Develop with Django".
+The guide to develop the project was inspired from [Django Blog Webinar](https://www.youtube.com/watch?v=YH--VobIA8c) and from the module in the LMS: "Learning to Develop with Django".

 ### Credits